Sandwich, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 114.5 sqkm, of which 110.7 sqkm is land and 3.8 sqkm, or 3.32%, is water.
 Sandwich is bordered by Cape Cod Bay to the north, Barnstable to the east, Mashpee and Falmouth to the south, and Bourne to the west.
 It is approximately 57 mi south-southeast of Boston.

 Sandwich is the site of the Cape Cod Bay entrance to the Cape Cod Canal.
 The northern point of Sandwich, where Sagamore Hill and Scusset Beach State Reservation lie, is divided from the rest of the town by the canal.
 The town is also the location of the Shawme-Crowell State Forest and the Massachusetts State Game Farm.
 The town is home to six beaches along the shores of Cape Cod Bay.
 The rest of the town's geography is typical of the rest of the Cape, with many small ponds and hills, with most of the trees being pine or oak.
-Sandwich is also the site of Old Harbor Creek, a large inlet with several other small creeks feeding it, which once served to provide safe harbor for ships.
+Sandwich is also the site of Old Harbor Creek, a large inlet with several other small creeks feeding it, which once served to provide a safe harbor for ships.

 Climate

-According to the Köppen climate classification system, Sandwich, Massachusetts has a warm-summer, wet all year, humid continental climate (Dfb).
+According to the Köppen climate classification system, Sandwich, Massachusetts has a warm-summer, wet year-round, humid continental climate (Dfb).
 Dfb climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F (≤ 0.0 °C), at least four months with an average mean temperature ≥ 50.0 °F (≥ 10.0 °C), all months with an average mean temperature ≤ 71.6 °F (≤ 22.0 °C), and no significant precipitation difference between seasons.
-The average seasonal (Nov–Apr) snowfall total is around 30 in (76 cm).
-The average snowiest month is February which corresponds with the annual peak in nor'easter activity.
-According to the United States Department of Agriculture, the plant hardiness zone is 6b with an average annual extreme minimum air temperature of −0.7 °F (−18.2 °C).
+The average seasonal (Nov–Apr) snowfall total is approximately 30 inches (76 cm).
+The average snowiest month is February, which corresponds with the annual peak in nor'easter activity.
+According to the United States Department of Agriculture, the plant hardiness zone is 6b, with an average annual extreme minimum air temperature of −0.7 °F (−18.2 °C).